Rachel Humphreys: Later life

 Reed did not often publicly speak of Humphreys following their breakup, and little is known about her life after the couple's separation.

-Noted rock critic Lester Bangs often wrote negatively about Rachel during his tenure as editor of Creem, and was a friend of Reed's then-guitarist Robert Quine.
-Shortly after Bangs' death in the spring of 1982, Quine said that Reed told him: "'That’s too bad about your friend.'
+Noted rock critic Lester Bangs, who was a friend of Reed's then-guitarist Robert Quine, often wrote negatively about Rachel during his tenure as editor of Creem.
+Shortly after Bangs' death in the spring of 1982, Quine said that Reed told him: "'That's too bad about your friend.'
 But then he launches into a forty-five minute attack on Lester," largely focusing on the way the writer had treated Rachel in the press.
 The guitarist says Reed told him: "Do you understand, Quine—this is a person I was close to.
 And he is calling her a creature and 'thing.'"
 Quine stated that the conversation regarding Humphreys and Bangs ultimately ended the pair's friendship, and was a rare instance in which Reed acknowledged Humphreys after the end of their relationship.

 In Notes From the Velvet Underground, Howard Sounes wrote that around 1988, as the AIDS epidemic was gripping New York, Reed's former guitarist Jeff Ross had a chance encounter with Humphreys:

 Death

-Humphreys died 30 January 1990 at age 37 in the Hell's Kitchen section of Manhattan.
-Although Humphreys official cause of death remains unknown, she died at St. Clare's Hospital, an institution that specialized in helping those with AIDS during the 1980s/1990s epidemic.
-Humphreys was buried on 16 February 1990 at Potter's Field on Hart Island off the coast of the Bronx alongside thousands of other individuals who died during the AIDS epidemic.
+Humphreys died January 30, 1990 at age 37 in the Hell's Kitchen section of Manhattan.
+Although Humphreys's official cause of death remains unknown, she died at Saint Clare's Hospital, an institution that specialized in helping those with AIDS during the HIV/AIDS epidemic.
+Humphreys was buried on February 16, 1990 at Potter's Field on Hart Island off the coast of the Bronx alongside thousands of other individuals who died during the AIDS epidemic.